decrypt3r/php-email/README.md

-# Email activator by shubh Kotwal
+# Email Activator by Shubh Kotwal
 Login and Signup Page with Email Activation